johannheyne/wordpress-toolset/tools/tool_rest_api/readme.markdown

 [back to overview](../../README.markdown#initial-functionality)

-Tool Rest-Api
+Tool REST-API
 ===============================

-### Disable the WordPress Rest-API for frontend.
+### Disable the WordPress REST-API for frontend.
 Logged in users have access to the API.

 ````php
 	$GLOBALS['toolset']['inits']['tool_rest_api'] = array(